-Error handling is an essential procedure in Visual Basic 2012 programming to build an error-free programme .
+Error handling is an essential procedure in Visual Basic 2012 programming to build an error-free program.
 Error-free code not only enables the programs to run smoothly and efficiently, it can also prevent all sorts of problems from happening like program crashes or system hangs.

 Errors often occur due to incorrect input from the user.
 For example, the user might make the mistake of attempting to enter text in a textbox that is designed to handle only numeric values such as the weight of a person, the computer will not be able to perform arithmetic calculation for text therefore will create an error.
 These errors are known as synchronous errors.

 Visual Basic 2012 has improved a lot in its built-in errors handling capabilities compared to Visual Basic 6.
 For example, when the user attempts to divide a number by zero, Vb2012 will not return an error message but gives the ‘infinity’ as the answer (although this is mathematically incorrect because it should be undefined)

 20.2 Using On Error GoTo Syntax

 Visual Basic 2012 still supports the VB6 errors handling syntax, that is the On Error GoTo program_label structure.
 We shall now learn how to write errors handling code in Visual Basic 2012.
 The syntax for errors handling isOn Error GoTo program_label

 where program_label is the section of code that is designed by the programmer to handle the error committed by the user.
 Once an error is detected, the program will jump to the program_label section for error handling.

 Example 20.1: Division by Zero